-Andrew and Sarah Campbell, who moved to Luxembourg in 2006, say they were shocked by the speed and ease with which they befriended Marcel and Tessy Weber, who live next door to the couple in Mersh.
+Andrew and Sarah Campbell, who moved to Luxembourg more than a decade ago, say they were shocked by the speed and ease with which they befriended Marcel and Tessy Weber, who live next door to the couple in Mersch.

 “One year we were acknowledging each other with slightly aggressive nods, only five years after that we were grunting hello, and just a few short years later we were having awkward biannual chats in the street during which my husband and I would clumsily attempt French and Luxembourgish before invariably falling back into English,” said Sarah.

-“The whole relationship progressed at lightning speed, and the rate it’s going, by 2021 we can invite them over for a dinner,” Andrew said.
+“The whole relationship progressed at lightning speed, and the rate it’s going, in another three years we can invite them over for a dinner,” Andrew said.
 “Of course, we’ll need to serve lots of alcohol to lessen the unbearable, stiff formality with which we always greet each other.”

-“Man, I seriously love those two, and I honestly believe that one day we’ll be able to call each other by our first names,” he added.
+“Man, I seriously love those two, and I honestly believe that one day we’ll be able to ask for their names,” he added.

 Sandy Winandy, spokesperson for the Ministry of Social Cohesion, says that the friendship proves that Luxembourgers are becoming more interested in forging bonds with recent arrivals — and that new arrivals are keener to get to know locals, too.